tdelta/pfoertner/README.md

 Android studio needs to create the .apks for the clients from their corresponding projects:<br>
 [PfoertnerAdmin](PfoertnerAdmin/) for the smart phone and [PfoertnerPanel](PfoertnerPanel/) for the table\label.

+Alternatively the applications can be installed to the corresponding devices through android studio and adb.

 Both clients need the address where the server is hosted before the .apks are created.
 For this [Config.java](PfoertnerCommon/src/main/java/de/tu_darmstadt/epool/pfoertner/common/Config.java) needs to be edited.